tllongdev/RetireUpCodeTestSp500/README.md

 Solution Deployment Link: [S&P 500 Returns By Year](https://retire-up-code-test-sp500.vercel.app/)

-This is a JAM Stack solution using Next.js/ React/ API/ Markdown
+This is a JAM Stack solution using Next.js

 The API for the S&P 500 returns data is publicly accessible here: [S&P 500 Returns By Year API](https://retire-up-code-test-sp500.vercel.app/api/sp500/returns)